th2-net/th2-data-services/documentation/api/data2.md

     header_first_line=False,
     mode='r',
     delimiter=','
-) → Data
+) → Data2
 ```

-Creates Data object from any file with provided name.
+Creates Data2 object from any file with provided name.

 It will iterate the CSV file as if you were doing it with CSV module.